Analysis | Karl Rove was a warrior in the GOP’s voter fraud crusades. Even he says it’s over for Trump.

 “It’s people making accusations that we wouldn’t count those votes or people are adding fraudulent votes or just, coming up with, just, all sorts of crazy stuff,” Al Schmidt told CBS News’s “60 Minutes” in an interview that aired over the weekend.

-For his trouble, Schmidt earned a rebuke from Trump, who tweeted Wednesday that Schmidt was a RINO — i.e. “Republican In Name Only” — who “refuses to look at a mountain of corruption & dishonesty.”
+For his trouble, Schmidt earned a rebuke from Trump, who tweeted Wednesday that Schmidt was a RINO — i.e., “Republican In Name Only” — who “refuses to look at a mountain of corruption & dishonesty.”

 Except the White House hasn’t always been so skeptical of Schmidt.
 Just last week, press secretary Kayleigh McEnany cited a Philadelphia judge’s voter fraud conviction, along with the indictment of a former congressman who allegedly took part in the scheme — citing these cases as evidence that voter fraud is real.
 The man who played a key role in uncovering the fraud: Schmidt.